steinhaug/project-template-for-ai-agents/readme.md

 When adding custom CSS styles:

-1. Create new `.scss` files in `/tailwind/` directory
+1. Create .scss file in /tailwind/custom-styles/ with descriptive name
-2. **Required**: Start each new file with comments explaining purpose and rationale
+2. Start file with detailed comment block explaining purpose and usage
-3. Include the new file in `/tailwind/tailwind-combo.scss`
+3. Write CSS code - no limitations on complexity
-4. Run build process: `npm run build`
+4. Run npm run ai-agent-rebuild to auto-generate imports and build

 ### Maintaining Credentials